willi-kappler/natural_constants/README.md

 Pre-defined constants from all disciplines (math, physics, ...) as a Rust library.

-Currently the following modules exist:
+## Currently the following modules exist:

 - math
 - physics
 - chemistry
 - biology
 - engineering
+- conversion
+- units

 It's far from complete.
 So if your favorite constant is missing, just let me know.